 Are you ready to start a brand new, highly exciting career in the HVAC industry?
 Great!
-All you’re going to need is a lot of willpower, a desire to learn new things, and of course your HVAC License.
+All you’re going to need is a lot of willpower, a desire to learn new things, and of course your HVAC License to start an AC repair business.
 See?
 It’s not so hard!
 Okay so maybe the certification part sounds a bit daunting, but with a good, accredited school, there’s no reason that you shouldn’t be able to achieve it.
-You’ll learn all kinds of things by undergoing our brief but comprehensive course, from the handing of ozone depleting gases, all the way to troubleshooting complex HVAC system.
+You’ll learn all kinds of things by undergoing our brief but comprehensive course, from the handling of ozone-depleting gases, all the way to troubleshooting complex HVAC systems.
 Let’s take a look at four things that HVAC Training can teach you.

 As an HVAC technician you need to be focused, and you need to be ready to take on any situation.
 The difference between an average technician and a great one is the ability to approach a problem with the understanding that the surface issue is a result of many (or one) things going wrong beneath the surface.
 In other words, you will learn to treat the cause of the problem rather than the problem itself.
 Remember, for every problem, there is a solution, and HVAC school will teach you to find that solution in any situation.
 Whether you’re playing it by ear or reading complex schematics, it’s a situation that you will have well in hand no matter what.
 The heating and ventilation might be complex, but we’ll teach you to get a handle on it and become the best.